Hanover House – Clemson, South Carolina

 The design of the house, rare in the state of South Carolina, is significant for its gambrel roof and triple-flute chimneys dominating either end of this one and one-half story structure.
 The walls of the basement, which are two feet thick, have slots cut in the north foundation indicating that this home was once set up to be a fortress.
 The interior features fine detailing in rich walnut paneling, giving the house a stately appearance despite its small stature.
 The massive triple-flute chimneys heated the upper and lower levels of the home, down to the basement with its large warming kitchens.

 The house remained in the St. Julien and Ravenel families until around 1940 when the creation of the Santee Cooper Hydroelectric Project threatened to destroy the house, along with countless others, with the creation of Lake Moultrie.
-The house was surveyed by the Historic American Buildings Survey, whose photos are showcased on this page, and deemed significant which aided in the saving of this historic place.
+With the help of a Works Progress Adminstration grant, funds were allocated for the house to be surveyed by the Historic American Buildings Survey, whose photos are showcased on this page, and deemed significant which aided in the saving of this historic place.
 The entire house was dismantled piece by piece, numbered and photographed and taken 250 miles away to be reassembled on the campus of Clemson University in Pickens County.
-The house was relocated once more in 1994 to its permanent home in Clemson’s Botanical Gardens.
+The house was relocated once more in 1994 (shown below) to its permanent home in Clemson’s Botanical Gardens.
 It was furnished by the Spartanburg Committee of the National Society of Colonial Dames of America and is now available for tours.